abloomston/workwithme.guide-myguide/index.md

 ## How To Know I’ve Gone To The Dark Side
 ### Warning Signs
-- I might have low energy
+- I appear to have low energy
-- Mention that I did not get enough sleep (I don't ingest caffeine in anyway) or I am hungry (I have an active appetite)
+- I moh ention that I did not get enough sleep (I don't ingest caffeine in anyway) or I am hungry (I have an active appetite)
 - I have a packed schedule or have been pretty busy and haven't had a moment of peace yet.

 ### How to Help